MicrosoftDocs/memdocs/memdocs/intune/protect/compliance-policy-create-android-for-work.md

   - **Not configured** (*default*) - This setting isn't evaluated for compliance or non-compliance.
   - **Require** - Users must enter a password before they can access their device.

   This setting applies at the device level.
-If you only need to require a password at the Personally-Owned Work Profile level, then use a configuration policy.
+If you only need to require a password at the work profile level, then use a configuration policy.
 See [Android Enterprise device configuration settings](../configuration/device-restrictions-android-for-work.md).

-#### All Android devices  - *for Personally-Owned Work Profile*
+#### All Android devices  - *for personally owned work profile*

 - **Number of days until password expires**
   Enter the number of days, between 1-365, until the device password must be changed.
 For example, to change the password after 60 days, enter `60`.
 When the password expires, users are prompted to create a new password.